To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 These areas are heavily populated with a high level of residential development so the Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

-Alexandra Hills’ long established residential areas are connected to the sewer network which links into the Alexandra Hills Sewerage Treatment Plant located to the east of Hanover Drive adjacent bushland identified as being a high to very high bushfire hazard.
+Alexandra Hills’ long established residential areas are connected to the sewer network which links into the Alexandra Hills Sewerage Treatment Plant located to the east of Hanover Drive adjacent to bushland identified as being a medium to high bushfire hazard.

 The main power supply to Cleveland, which is carried on 110Kv overhead powerline network, runs through the acreage areas of Sevenoaks Street and past the Alexandra Hills Wastewater Treatment plant to Cleveland.
 This network utilises steel towers within a maintained corridor to mitigate the risks posed by natural disasters such as fire and flood.